vermapraveen/vermapraveen.github.io/content/posts/webapplication-to-website.md

 I have been to many Web projects which developed by using some framework.
 But I never developed any website purely in html/css/javascript.
 And when I tried, it's painful.
 I have lost touch.

 Framework and libraries like angular/reactjs/aspnet MVC makes you very productive but it abstracts you from building blocks.
 Nothing against them, fact is, you can't live without them in today's web worlds.
+But I want to learn basics.

 *Hope I'm not the only one having this feeling.*

 ## Terminologies
-I did NOT want to use term ***static website***, as this means to use html/css only.
-But I want to use and learn javascript also.
-A lot of javascript will be used.
-#### Simple Plain Website
+#### Static Website
 We would have plain HTML, plain CSS and plain javascript.
 There would only be GET calls.
 We are not saving anything back.
 Though we will use third-party *non-magical* utility javascript libraries.
 #### WebApplication
-These are served by WebServer but after extra logic been executed.
+These are served by WebServer after extra logic been executed.
 Shopping Website: which need to save your cart and payment logic, or banking website, social network sites etc. Magic happens on server side code.
 It's awesome, but complicated.

-## Benefits of Simple Plain Website over WebApplication
+## Benefits of Static Website over WebApplication
 I am not satisfy with my current knowledge in css/ html/ javascript and I am hoping to gain my knowledge back.

 I want to start writing my blog, and don't want to worry about managing code for blog admin, data.
 I am going to externalize this to GitHub.